bdevans/CIFAR-10G/README.md

 TODO
 ----

-Create 32x32 sets
+- [ ] Add README with sheets of images to each subdirectory
-Add sheets of images to README
+- [ ] Add statistics plot of CIFAR-10 images (without rescaling)
-Add statistics plot of CIFAR-10 images (without rescaling)
+- [ ] Create 32x32 sets